AXPONA 2017: Clement Perry

 AXPONA-17-core-tech1.jpg

-The lovely Emerald Physics loudspeakers sets a very high-bar for sound quality per dollar says Dave Thomas and Greg Voth (read their reviews here).
-And it’s always good to see them in a trade show considering how affordable they are and how good they sound.
+The lovely Emerald Physics loudspeakers set a very high bar for sound quality per dollar, says Dave Thomas and Greg Voth (read their reviews here).
+And it’s always good to see them in a trade show, considering how affordable they are and how good they sound.
 However, the newly released EQUI=CORE Balanced AC Power Source takes the EP’s sonics even further.
-Not a “Conditioner” per say, EQUI=CORE’s
+Not a “Conditioner” per se, EQUI=CORE’s

 topology takes incoming 120 volts and converts it into 2 x 60 volt “legs” OUT OF PHASE to one another and thereby eliminating all of the Common Mode Noise.
-In the average system this can translate to from 12 to 15 dB better Signal To Noise.
+In the average system, this can translate to a 12-15 dB improvement in Signal To Noise.
 I’ll simply state this as Good Science.
 A well-designed Balanced AC is FOUNDATIONAL to a great system – it simply works.
-I’ve one in my office system composed of the sweet sounding Cherry Maraschino amplifier, matching DAC, KEF monitors, King Sound electrostatic headphones (H03) and headphone amp.
-The sound of my headphones has never sounded this detailed and elegant sounding while also weightier and more dense.
+I have one in my office system composed of the sweet-sounding Cherry Maraschino amplifier, matching DAC, KEF monitors, King Sound electrostatic headphones (H03), and headphone amp.
+The sound of my headphones has never sounded this detailed and elegant, while also weightier and denser.
 I’m a believer and couldn’t recommend the EQUI=CORE any higher and like the Emerald Physics, it’s affordability (starting at $799.00), makes it a no brainer.

 AXPONA-17-tweakstudioa.jpg